HIE of One: Background and name

-For most of medical history, doctors shared minimal information about patients.
-Before the computer age, a doctor might have a phone conversation with a specialist before sending over a patient, or send a few pages of a Continuity of Care Document (CCD) to the next health care provider or nursing facility.
+For most of their medical histories, doctors shared minimal information about patients.
+Before the computer age, a doctor might have a phone conversation with a specialist before sending over a patient or send a few pages of a Continuity of Care Document (CCD) to the next healthcare provider or nursing facility.
 Many important aspects of treatment were dropped along the way, leading to suboptimal outcomes and duplication of work.

 The advent of electronic records theoretically enabled much better care coordination, and the field of health information exchange (HIE) grew up around electronic records.
 Data sharing currently revolves around large, expensive organizations called Health Information Exchanges and industry-led efforts such as CommonWell.
 However, such data exchanges have made slow progress, as found in a literature survey by the Agency for Healthcare Research and Quality.
 Studies cited by that survey found the HIEs hard to use.
 An official 2016 government study found uneven progress, with a few states succeeding and many lagging.

-HIE of One, in contrast, dispenses with these middlemen by allowing each patient to direct the flow of data using an automated policy-driven authorization server.
-Data sharing is carried out through protocols run by the patient and the people to which she wishes to grant access (doctors, clinical researchers, family members, etc.).
+HIE of One, in contrast, dispenses with these middlemen by allowing each patient to direct the data flow using an automated policy-driven authorization server.
+Data sharing is carried out through protocols run by the patient and the people to whom she wishes to grant access (doctors, clinical researchers, family members, etc.).

-The protocols forming the basis of HIE of One are developed by the OpenID HEART project.
-HEART grew out of a pair of meetings at the MIT Media Lab in 2014 designed to charter work on adding healthcare-specific authorization layer to a RESTful API.
-Once the scope and charter were defined, the workgroup began under the rules of the OpenID Foundation with industry and government representatives as co-chairs.
+OpenID HEART project developed the protocols forming the basis of HIE of One.
+HEART grew out of a pair of meetings at the MIT Media Lab in 2014 designed to charter work on adding a healthcare-specific authorization layer to a RESTful API.
+Once the scope and charter were defined, the workgroup began under the rules of the OpenID Foundation, with industry and government representatives as co-chairs.

 Storage

-The success of HIE of One depends on shifting the sharing of patient data out of isolated doctors' offices and into patient authorization servers.
-Most patients are likely to use cloud computing for the authorization server, because robust cloud systems back up data and manage security measures.
+HIE of One's success relies on moving patient data sharing from doctors' offices to patient authorization servers.
+Most patients use cloud computing for robust data backup and security.
 However, authorization servers can also be on a stand-alone computer or dedicated appliance at the patient's home, such as a FreedomBox.